 - Enhance the ability to engage in self-directed, life-long learning.

 - Prepare the graduate for leadership roles in the clinical setting.

 - A student in good standing in your program at Rosalind Franklin University.

 - Approval of the Dean of your college/school.

 For more information please contact Laura Nelson at Laura.Nelson@rosalindfranklin.edu or Program Director Diane Bridges Diane.Bridges@rosalindfranklin.edu.

-Completed application, personal statement and Dean’s letter must be submitted one month before a quarter begins.
+Completed application, personal statement and Dean’s letter must be submitted six weeks before a quarter begins.